pandosme/doreme/preperation.md

 # Install Docker
-Docker is not pasrt of the official Debian repo.
+Docker is not part of the official Debian repo.
 Before installing Docker you need to install the repository definitions for apt-get.

 ## Install some required packages
 ```